My favourite cruelty-free French Pharmacy Shopping

 Two slight problems.
 Firstly, a lot of small companies, especially those who extract essential oils only, which, by definition, are all-natural products, will not undergo the rigour of a certification application.
 As far as I understand it, the fee is based on turnover.
 This may mean a cut on profit for a smaller company – so a few simply won’t get certified.

 Secondly, a certification for a certain company means that their product is surely cruelty-free, but what about its larger parent company?
 They don’t necessarily have to be cruelty-free.
 Personally, I only want to use products where everywhere up in the food chain, from the small company up to the bigger owner, is cruelty-free.
 There are many examples where this happens.
-For example, Aveda, LeLabo and Origins are owned by Estee Lauder, Dermalogica and Ren are owned by Unilever, BareMinerals is owned by Shiseido, and, and, and… admittedly, the PETA list for download sometimes has the parent companies in brackets behind them, but sometimes they dont.
+For example, Estee Lauder owns Aveda, LeLabo and Origins.
+Unilever owns Dermalogica and Ren.
+Shiseido owns BareMinerals.
+Admittedly, the PETA list for download sometimes has the parent companies in brackets behind them, but sometimes they dont.

-Honestly, it is no good if I buy from a small, cruelty-free, possibly even organic and vegan brand, when their owner, who’ll profit form the sale, still tests on animals.
-Sometimes this is hard to figure out, but I find two websites really useful.
-They may not list the really small brands, but they’re a good start.
+I find two websites really useful to help with this.
+They may not list the really small brands.
+But they’re a good start.
 The first one is Cruelty-free Kitty, which is a mix of useful lists and informative articles.
 In their search function, you can tick a box for cruelty-free parent companies.
-The second site I read is Ethical Elephant.
-Both sites concentrate on products available in the US< so smaller European companies may not figure.
+The second site is Ethical Elephant.
+Both sites concentrate on products available in the US, so smaller European companies may not figure.

 Where to Buy cruelty-free French pharmacy products